zzamboni/cf-learn.info/content/the-author/_index.md

 You can visit my personal website and blog at <http://zzamboni.org/>.

-If you want to send me a direct message, please use the [contact form](contact.html).
+If you want to send me a message, please use the [Email the Author](https://leanpub.com/learning-cfengine/email%5Fauthor/new) page at Leanpub.

 _You should follow me on [Twitter](http://twitter.com/zzamboni)._